 It is time to change direction when we are confused about where we are, and the ride becomes purposeless.
 Any of the following reasons may frustrate us:

-- Losing sight of our purpose, or losing our passion to pursue it
+- Losing sight of our purpose, or losing our passion to pursue it;

-- Subscribing to the purpose someone else prescribes for us
+- Subscribing to the purpose someone else prescribes for us;

-- Distraction by our self-indulgence
+- Distraction because of our self-indulgence.

 Be careful not to change directions just because forging ahead takes some extra effort.
 Change directions only as a result of divine guidance.